ItsShadowCone/amqpemitter/README.md

 **offOne(event, listener)**: Unsubscribes from a previously subscribed event.

-**emitOne(event, payload...)**: Fires a request/response style event.
-A variable amount of payload arguments is sent, each serialized as JSON data.
+**emitOne(event, payload)**: Fires a request/response style event.
+Only the very first argument is sent, serialized as JSON data.
 Returns a promise which resolves to the return value of the listener that handles this request.
 ```js
 console.log(await emitter.emitOne('example.sendEmail', 'John Doe', 'john@example.com'));
 // Prints 'An email has been sent to john@example.com.'